WriterofBooks57/WriterofBooks57/README.md

 WriterofBooks57/WriterofBooks57 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-Technical Writer learning to document REST APIs and use tools like git and GitHub
+Technical Writer learning to document REST APIs and use tools like Git and GitHub